dcalderon/rolypoly/README.md

 Citation
 --------
 The underlying model is described in: Calderon D (2017).
-[Inferring Relevant Cell Types For Complex Traits Using Single-Cell Gene Expression](http://www.biorxiv.org/content/early/2017/05/10/136283). bioRxiv 10.1101/136283
+[Inferring Relevant Cell Types for Complex Traits by Using Single-Cell Gene Expression](https://authors.elsevier.com/a/1V~lWgeWmbdg).
+AJHG 10.1016/j.ajhg.2017.09.009